johnmathews/johnmathews.is/data/blog/murphys-laws-of-combat.md

 Murphy’s Laws of Combat Operations

-1. Friendly fire – isn’t.
+1. Friendly fire – isn't.
-2. Recoilless rifles – aren’t.
+2. Recoilless rifles – aren't.
 3. Suppressive fires – won’t.
 4. You are not Superman; Marines and fighter pilots take note.
 5. A sucking chest wound is Nature’s way of telling you to slow down.
-6. If it’s stupid but it works, it isn’t stupid.
+6. If it’s stupid but it works, it isn't stupid.
 7. Try to look unimportant; the enemy may be low on ammo and not want to waste a bullet on you.
 8. If at first you don’t succeed, call in an airstrike.
 9. If you are forward of your position, your artillery will fall short.